 Final thoughts

 Feel free to use any of these donation letter templates to help you with your communication and fundraising needs.
 Having the resources to effectively reach your donors is the best way to develop relationships and increase fundraising for your organization!
 Donation letters help you expand your donor base and improve your connection with your current donors.
-If you’re curious about how to specifically write a school fundraising letter or a matching gift fundraising letter, check out this fundraising letter guide with templates.

-Additional resources:
+Additional resources

-• Donor Appreciation Email Templates: Showing donors you genuinely appreciate them can strengthen connection and loyalty.
+- Donor Appreciation Email Templates: Showing donors you genuinely appreciate them can strengthen connection and loyalty.
 Use these donor appreciation email templates to make the work a little easier.

-• Interactive Donation Form Templates: The layout of your donation form has a major impact on donor conversion rates!
+- Interactive Donation Form Templates: The layout of your donation form has a major impact on donor conversion rates!
 Should you use a multistep layout to break up the process?
-Is a single step form the best answer? these interactive donation form templates to help you decide!
+Is a single step form the best answer?
+These interactive donation form templates to help you decide!